The 10 Most Famous Celebrity and Athlete Sports Bettors in History

 In 2013, Kutcher (who replaced Charlie Sheen in ‘Two and a Half Men’) had a little side business going on by placing bets for the largest sport syndicate in the country.
 The sophisticated operation used Ashton’s ‘dumb actor with a lot of money’ persona as a cover to place big bets on college football until they caught on.
 Kutcher told Esquire magazine, “We were clearing, like, $750,000 in four weeks of college football.
 It was pretty fun.”

 9. Jaromir Jagr

-Despite being the highest paid NHL star in the 90s, Jaromir Jagr still felt the need to add to his earnings with a little sports betting.
-Unfortunately, the Czech ice hockey right winger managed to stack up losses of $500,000 with an online sportsbook.
+Despite being the highest paid NHL star in the 90s, Jaromir Jagr still felt the need to supplement his earnings with a little sports betting.
+Unfortunately, the Czech right winger managed to stack up losses of $500,000 with an online sportsbook.

 The website owner, William Caesar, leaked Jagr’s misdemeanor to the press when Jagr stopped making the repayments.
 He has since started to settle his debts and seems to have put his gambling days behind him.

 10. Charles Barkley

 ‘Sir Charles’ has said that he lost about $30 million in sports and blackjack bets before he admitted he had a bit of a gambling problem.
 He still doesn’t believe he had a problem per se, just that he was betting too much.

 After a two-year break from betting, Barkley has now said that he has learned to bet in moderation.
 Losing thousands is much better than losing millions!